eventhelix/trace-to-sequence-diagram/readme.md

 * Resource allocation and freeing

 We will be mapping traces to FDL statements to generate the sequence diagrams.
 The mapping will also require a basic understanding of regular expressions.
-So lets visit these topics before we go any further.
+So let's visit these topics before we go any further.

 ### Learning FDL - The Sequence Diagram Markup Language